karenetheridge/Dist-Zilla-Plugin-VerifyPhases/README.md

-Running at the end of the `-FileGatherer` phase, it verifies that the distribution's metadata has not yet been calculated (as it usually depends on knowing the full manifest of files in the distribution).
+Running at the end of the `-FileGatherer` phase, it verifies that the distribution's metadata has not yet been calculated (as it usually depends on knowing the full manifest of files in the distribution), and that the distribution's version has not been calculated (as it can depend on parsing file content, before we know their encodings).

 Running at the end of the `-EncodingProvider` phase, it forces all encodings to be built (by calling their lazy builders), to use their `SetOnce` property